satyamsettyeswara/DevOpsWebPipeline/docker/readme.md

     docker network ls
 To inpsect a specific network
-    docker network inspect <network name> (this will show all the services and their ip add and mac add e.t.c)
+    docker network inspect <network name> (this will show all the services and their ip add and mac add e.t.c) To use nginx
+    this will be used as an load balancer in our node js application by deploying two node containers by creating config/config.js file and adding then nginx and updating the compose files